daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ## Goal

-Segment common items in a text dataset to pinpoint its core themes and their distribution.
+Segment common items in a text dataset to pinpoint core themes and their distribution.

 * Clusters cover the main topics/subtopics within the dataset.
 * Clusters map comprehensively across the dataset.